php/policies/coding-standards-and-naming.rst

    constant to specify different behavior or actions SHOULD be done through a ``#define``.

 #.
-When writing functions that deal with strings, be sure to remember that PHP
+When writing functions that deal with strings, you SHOULD use
-   holds the length property of each string, and that it shouldn't be calculated with ``strlen()``.
-Write your functions in such a way so that they'll take advantage of the length property, both for efficiency and in order for them to be binary-safe.
-Functions that change strings and obtain their new lengths while doing so, should return that new length, so it doesn't have to be recalculated with ``strlen()`` (e.g. ``php_addslashes()``).
+   ``zend_string``, which holds the value and the length property of each string.

+   Write your functions in such a way so that they'll take advantage of the length property by using ``ZSTR_LEN()``, both for efficiency, and in order for them to be binary-safe.

 #.
-You MUST NOT use ``strncat()``.
-If you're absolutely sure you know what
-   you're doing, check its man page again, and only then, consider using it, and even then, try avoiding it.
+You SHOULD use the ``smart_str_*`` family of functions for string creation,
+   instead of relying on the C-library versions, such as ``strncat()``.

 #.
 You SHOULD use ``PHP_*`` macros in the PHP source, and ``ZEND_*`` macros in
    the Zend part of the source.
 Although the ``PHP_*`` macros are mostly aliased